liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 ## Conclusion [](id=lp-6-1-dgen02-creating-plugins-to-extend-plugins-0)

-In this chapter we discussed some of the many uses of hooks.
+In this chapter we discussed some of the many uses of the versatile hook plugin, the preferred tool for customizing Liferay.
 You learned how to perform custom portal actions, override and extend custom portal JSPs, modify portal properties, and replace portal services.
 Next, we'll talk about using Ext plugins to make customizations that you can't make with any other Liferay plugin type.